-In May 2015, the SEC declared effective a shelf registration statement filed by the Company, which expired on May 21, 2018.
-The shelf registration statement allowed the Company to issue any combination of its common stock, preferred stock, debt securities and warrants from time to time for an aggregate initial offering price of up to \$50 million, subject to certain limitations for so long as the Company's public float was less than \$75 million.
-Pursuant to an exclusive placement agent agreement dated March 28, 2017 between the Company and Roth Capital Partners, LLC as lead placement agent, and WestPark Capital and Chardan Capital as co-placement agents, a securities purchase agreement for an offering of 144,000 shares of the Company's common stock was effected under this registration statement at a per share price of \$64.50, which closed on March 31, 2017.
-In a concurrent private placement, the Company sold unregistered warrants to purchase up to an aggregate of 72,000 shares of the Company's common stock that closed concurrently with the March 2017 offering of common stock sold pursuant the shelf registration statement, of which none have been subsequently exercised.
-The warrants sold in this offering have a per share exercise price of \$75.00, expire on October 1, 2022, and had an aggregate estimated fair value of approximately \$2.8 million.
-At the closing of these sales on March 31, 2017, the Company received approximately \$8.6 million of net cash proceeds after deducting \$0.7 million of costs directly associated with the offering that were recorded as an offset to additional paid-in capital under applicable accounting guidance.
-Pursuant to an exclusive placement agent agreement dated December 5, 2017 between the Company and Dawson James Securities, Inc. as lead placement agent, and WestPark Capital as co-placement agent, a securities purchase agreement for a registered direct offering of 164,166 shares of the Company's common stock was effected under this registration statement at a per share price of \$20.40.
-The placement agent was issued a warrant to purchase 8,208 shares of common stock at an exercise price of \$25.50 per share with an estimated grant date fair value of approximately \$0.1 million, which expires on December 5, 2022.
-The closing of the sale of these securities occurred on December 8, 2017, when the Company received approximately \$2.9 million of net cash proceeds after deducting \$0.4 million of costs directly associated with the offering that were recorded as an offset to additional paid-in capital under applicable accounting guidance.

-Pursuant to an exclusive placement agent agreement dated March 28, 2017 between the Company and Roth Capital Partners, LLC as lead placement agent, and WestPark Capital and Chardan Capital as co-placement agents, a securities purchase agreement for a second offering of 144,000 shares of the Company's common stock was effected under this registration statement at per share price of \$64.50, which closed on March 31, 2017.
-In a concurrent private placement, the Company sold unregistered warrants to purchase up to an aggregate of 72,000 shares of the Company's common stock that closed concurrently with the March 2017 offering of common stock sold pursuant the shelf registration statement.
-All warrants sold in this offering have a per share exercise price of \$75.00, are exercisable beginning on the six-month anniversary of the date of issuance and expire five years from the date first exercisable.
+In May 2015, the SEC declared effective a shelf registration statement filed by the Company.
+The shelf registration statement allows the Company to issue any combination of its common stock, preferred stock, debt securities and warrants from time to time for an aggregate initial offering price of up to \$50 million, subject to certain limitations for so long as the Company's public float is less than \$75 million.
+Pursuant to an exclusive placement agent agreement dated April 25, 2016 between the Company and H.C.
+Wainwright & Co., LLC, and a securities purchase agreement dated April 29, 2016 between the Company and the purchasers signatory thereto, a public offering of 1,662,191 shares of the Company's common stock and warrants to purchase up to an aggregate of 1,163,526 shares of common stock was effected under this registration statement at a combined offering price of \$3.00.
+All warrants sold in this offering have a per share exercise price of \$3.90, are exercisable immediately and expire five years from the date of issuance.
+The estimated grant date fair value of these warrants of approximately \$2.0 million was recorded as an offset to additional paid-in capital upon the closing of this offering.
+The closing of the sale of these securities to the purchasers occurred on May 4, 2016, pursuant to which the Company received, after deducting \$0.7 million of costs directly associated with the offering that were recorded as an offset to additional paid-in capital under applicable accounting guidance, approximately \$4.3 million of net cash proceeds.
+Subsequent to the closing of this offering on May 4, 2016, no warrants sold in this offering have been exercised, with approximately \$4.5 million in gross warrant proceeds remaining outstanding and available to be exercised at \$3.90 per share until their expiration in May 2021.
+Pursuant to an exclusive placement agent agreement dated March 28, 2017 between the Company and Roth Capital Partners, LLC as lead placement agent, and WestPark Capital and Chardan Capital as co-placement agents, a securities purchase agreement for a second offering of 4,320,000 shares of the Company's common stock was effected under this registration statement at per share price of \$2.15, which closed on March 31, 2017.
+In a concurrent private placement, the Company sold unregistered warrants to purchase up to an aggregate of 2,160,000 shares of the Company's common stock that closed concurrently with the March 2017 offering of common stock sold pursuant the shelf registration statement, of which none have been subsequently exercised.
+All warrants sold in this offering have a per share exercise price of \$2.50 and expire on October 1, 2022.
 The estimated grant date fair value of these warrants of approximately \$2.8 million was recorded as an offset to additional paid-in capital upon the closing of this offering (see Note 4).
 At the closing of these sales on March 31, 2017, the Company received, after deducting \$0.7 million of costs directly associated with the offering that were recorded as an offset to additional paid-in capital under applicable accounting guidance, approximately \$8.6 million of net cash proceeds.
+In connection with the closing of the offering, the Company has agreed to certain contractual terms that limit its ability to issue variable rate securities for a period of one year following the closing of the offering, with certain exceptions.
 The specific terms of additional future offerings, if any, under this shelf registration statement would be established at the time of such offerings.